wavefrontHQ/docs/pages/doc/wavefront_acessibility.md

 summary: Use the keyboard shortcuts to navigate through pages and menus.
 ---

-Wavefront allows you to use keyboard shortcuts to navigate through pages and menus instead of using the mouse.
+With the 2021-19.x release, Wavefront addresses accessibility issues and now includes level-A accessibility fixes for keyboard navigation and colorblind support.
+There are also a few level-AA issues addressed as well.
+Wavefront now allows you to use keyboard shortcuts to navigate through pages and menus instead of using the mouse.
+Some of the UI elements are also with changed color.

+The end-to-end keyboard navigation is fully supported in the following list of Wavefront UI pages:

+* Dashboards Browser page
+* Dashboard page
+* Alerts Browser page
+* Alert Viewer page
+* Events list page

 ## Keyboard Shortcuts and Their Usage